natelollar/maya_auto_rigger_and_tools/character_rigger/readme.txt

 Finally, export skin weights with 'Deform < Export Weights...' as an .xml to use with the 'New Skinned Character Scene' button.
 The button automatically creates a new scene and skins the selected skeleton to the selected mesh with the xml weights.
 First all weight is automatically applied to the root joint, and then skin weights applied, to avoid errors.
+And make sure the fbxmaya.dll plugin is loaded into Maya if importing fbx files for the body or skeleton.

 * _____'Rigging'_____Tab Notes_____*